Website icon Xpert.Digital

 Use of social networks as a news source in Switzerland – Image: Xpert.Digital

-According to the Reuters Institute's Digital News Report 2021, the most frequently used social media services when it comes to news consumption are Facebook (31.2 percent), WhatsApp (22.3 percent) and YouTube (20.6 percent).
-Over 11 percent of internet users surveyed said they read, watched, shared or discussed news via Instagram on a weekly basis.
+According to the Reuters Institute's Digital News Report 2021, the most frequently used social media services for news consumption are Facebook (31.2 percent), WhatsApp (22.3 percent), and YouTube (20.6 percent).
+Over 11 percent of surveyed internet users stated that they read, watched, shared, or discussed news on Instagram weekly.

-This question was asked in the survey as follows: “Which of the following services did you use last week to search for, read, watch, share or discuss news, if any?”
+This question was phrased as follows in the survey: “Which of the following services did you use last week to search for, read, watch, share, or discuss news, if any?
 Please select all that apply.”

 Use of social networks as a news source in Switzerland 2021